 The program of study emphasizes general knowledge and design research as well as focus areas.
 Focus areas include histories and theories of design; innovation, technology and design strategies; and sustainability in environmental design.
 The curriculum provides special understanding of theories, technologies, social issues and management aspects related to the student's chosen focus area.
-While studio courses cannot be taken as electives, students take career-specific design electives and the degree prepares students for all graduate programs in The Design School.
+While studio courses cannot be taken as electives, students take career-specific design electives and the program prepares students for all graduate programs in The Design School.